No. 3 Michigan beats Ohio State for 2nd straight year, 45-23

 Michigan: McCarthy was the man.
 Edwards came up big late.
 And the Wolverines' defense made the stops they needed in the second half.
 The late runs by Edwards sucked the oxygen out of the Horseshoe.

-Ohio State: Stroud was 31 for 48 for 349 yards and two interceptions, but Ohio State never got a running game going and settled for field goals in the red zone.
-The Buckeyes had opportunities, but didn't take advantage.
+Ohio State: Heisman hopeful Stroud was 31 for 48 for 349 yards and two interceptions, but Ohio State never got a running game going and settled for field goals in the red zone.
+The Buckeyes had opportunities but didn't take advantage.

+“People are going to say I never won The Game, and I understand,” said Stroud, a third-year player likely to enter the NFL draft.
+“People are going to say I never won the Big Ten championship, I understand.
+When it comes to that, I just have to eat it.”

 UP NEXT